 To that end, the city said December Nights would be “reimagined,” and one of the ideas floating around was this drive-thru Taste of December Nights.

-And, with San Diego County’s recent shift toward the state’s purple tier due to rising COVID-19 cases, it’s the option that’ll have to do this year.
+And, with San Diego County’s shift toward the state’s purple tier last month due to rising COVID-19 cases, (and a bigger shutdown now looming after California Gov. Gavin Newsom's announcement on Dec.
+3), it's the option that’ll have to do this year.

 In a statement on the city’s website, the city said it is saddened that its “beloved gift to the region cannot occur as we know it” this year due to the pandemic.